2t10p/node-hexo-blog/source/_posts/2018-0404-1330-Add-second-subtitle-for-your-Netflix.md

 Netflix now have "Friends" in list,

-i usually watch this to traing my listen skill,
+i usually watch this to training my listen skill,

 but sometime, when i need check a not sure word,